From the Learning Disabilities Association of Canada

-- written language (e.g. spelling and written expression); and
+- Written Language (e.g. spelling and written expression)

 Learning disabilities are lifelong.
 The way in which they are expressed may vary over an individual’s lifetime, depending on the interaction between the demands of the environment and the individual’s strengths and needs.
 Learning disabilities are suggested by unexpected academic under-achievement or achievement which is maintained only by unusually high levels of effort and support.